wallarm/product-documentation/docs/latest/user-guides/vulnerabilities.md

 Active vulnerabilities and vulnerabilities fixed less than a month ago are rechecked once a day.
 Vulnerabilities that were fixed more than a month ago are rechecked once a week.

-Depending on the initial vulnerability detection method, the testing is performed by either **Vulnerability Scanner** or the **Active Threat Verification** module.
+Depending on the initial vulnerability detection method, the testing is performed by either **Vulnerability Scanner** or the **Threat Replay Testing** module.
 The configuration settings for the automated rechecking process can be controlled via the [**Configure**](#configuring-vulnerability-detection) button.

 It is not possible to recheck vulnerabilities that were detected passively.